-The application process for obtaining a gambling licence in Gibraltar will vary over the type of licence you wish to apply for, whether it is a remote or non-remote licence.
+The application process for obtaining a Gaming License in Gibraltar will vary over the type of licence you wish to apply for, whether it is a remote or non-remote licence.
 You must provide a long-term plan for business operation and illustrate your skills in your industry if you wish to obtain a permit.
 You must also express a positive reputation in your work environment to receive a licence.
 The Licensing Authority will review your plans and work effort to determine if you are deserving of a licence for operation in Gibraltar.

 There is very little potential for the growth of new land-based gambling sites in Gibraltar.
 Gibraltar currently has one licensed casino and multiple betting shops.
 Since there are territorial limits in Gibraltar over non-remote gambling activities, most gambling permit efforts in the territory are for remote operations.